 The State of New York is committed to assuring equal employment opportunity for persons with disabilities.
 To this end, it is the State's policy to provide reasonable accommodation to a qualified person with a disability to enable such person to perform the essential functions of the State government position for which he or she is applying, or in which he or she is employed.
-This policy is based on the New York State Human Rights Law, Sections 503/504 of the Federal Rehabilitation Act of 1973, as amended, the Americans with Disabilities Act (ADA), and all applicable Executive Orders and Memoranda.
-The policy applies to all employment practices and actions.
-It includes, but is not limited to, recruitment, the job application process, examination and testing, hiring, training, disciplinary actions, rates of pay or other compensation, advancement, classification, transfer and reassignment, and promotions.
+This policy is based on the New York State Human Rights Law, Sections 503/504 of the Federal Rehabilitation amended. of 1973. the Americans Act as with Disabilities Act (ADA), and all applicable Executive Orders and Memoranda.
+The policy all applies to employment practices and actions.
+It includes, but is limited to, recruitment, iob application not the examination and testing, hiring. process, training, disciplinary rates actions. of pay or compensation, advancement. classification. other transfer and reassignment, and promotions.